About Us

 Rafael expresses gratitude to individuals and collaborators like Lucio Bonzatto, Antonio Arvind, Pedro Henrique Martins, and others, along with his family and friends, for their continuous support.

-“Being part of the Mudra Handpan Team is an honor.
-Working with Rafael, someone I admire, allows me to apply my experience with love in every process,” says Lipe.
+“Being part of the Mudra Handpan team is truly an honor.
+Working with Rafael, someone I greatly admire, allows me to pour my experience and love into every process.
+For me, building handpans matters.
+But what matters even more is how people feel when playing our instruments,” says Lipe.

 Acknowledgments